joshichandresh/E-Commerce-Sales-Analysis/README.md

 <p>On this project I decided to use the SuperStore dataset which represents a sample of online sales for USA retailer store.
 It includes information of orders, multiple categories, and geographical locations.
 This is an external and open-source dataset that was created for educational purposes in order to familiarize its new users to visualizations.
 The data was not collected and was generated fictitiously to simulate a retail business.
 Therefore, extrapolating its behavior to generalize or draw conclusions about similar type of businesses is not recommended.</p>
 <h2>Business Questions:</h2>
 <ul>
-<ol>Which states and cities are generating the highest revenue?</ol>
+<ul>Which states and cities are generating the highest revenue?</ul>
   <ol>Which product category is both the best-selling and the most profitable?</ol>
    <ol>Which product sub-categories and specific products are top performers as well as those that are underperforming?</ol>
    <ol>Are there products that are frequently bought together?</ol>